RealDeuce/3dxdisp/README.md

 Build
 -----
-The only dependency is libudev (required by the GNU/Linux implementation of HIDAPI).
-After you have install libudev, just type make to build the library, and then change into example/ and type make to build the example program.

-To be able to run the example program, or your own 3dxdisp programs, as an unpriviledged user, the space pilot hidraw device must have the appropriate permissions.
-The best way to do that, is to add a new file `3dxdisp.rules` to `/etc/udev/rules.d/` with the following contents:
+To be able to run the example program, or your own 3dxdisp programs, as an unpriviledged user, the space pilot uhid device must have the appropriate permissions.
+The best way to do that, is to add a new file in `/etc/devd/` or `/usr/local/etc/devd/` with the following contents:

-    KERNEL=="hidraw[0-9]*", ATTRS{idVendor}=="046d", ATTRS{idProduct}=="c625", MODE="0666"
+notify 200 {
+        match "system"          "USB";
+        match "subsystem"       "DEVICE";
+        match "type"            "ATTACH";
+        match "vendor"          "0x046d";
+        match "product"         "0xc625";
+        action "bin/chmod 0666 /dev/$cdev";
+};